SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Our articles and product recommendations are updated weekly to accommodate new research, product testing, and other changes.

-Obstructive sleep apnea (OSA) is a common sleep-related breathing disorder that occurs when a person's upper airway partially or completely collapses repeatedly during sleep, causing their breathing to briefly slow or stop.
+Doctors often use the Mallampati score to evaluate airway size and determine a person’s risk for obstructive sleep apnea (OSA).
+OSA is a common sleep-related breathing disorder that occurs when a person's upper airway partially or completely collapses repeatedly during sleep, causing their breathing to briefly slow or stop.
+The Mallampati score helps doctors estimate how likely this collapse is to occur by examining the structure and visibility of the tissues in the back of the mouth and throat.

 What Is the Mallampati Score?

-First described in 1985, the Mallampati score was designed to quickly estimate how difficult it may be to insert a tube into the throat of a patient before surgery.
+First described in 1985, the Mallampati score, named after the Indian anaesthesiologist Seshagiri Mallampati, was designed to quickly estimate how difficult it may be to insert a tube into the throat of a patient before surgery (a process known as intubation).
 Over time, the Mallampati score has been modified and become a useful tool to predict the risk and severity of obstructive sleep apnea in both children and adults.

 • Class 1: The tonsils, uvula, and soft and hard palates are visible.